trozware/troznet/_posts/2016-02-09-learning-swift-an-introduction.md

 This is the first post in what I hope will be an extensive series dealing with the Swift language.
 Here are some of the questions I hope to answer:

 * Should I learn Swift?
 Why?
-* Why is Swift do great?
+* Why is Swift so great?
 * How should I start learning Swift?
 * I already know Objective-C - how do I convert?